 A primary resource is essentially a person speaking strictly for themselves or giving an account of their own experience.
 A secondary resource is someone’s interpretation of the events or a person’s character.

-You must scrutinize secondary resources to ensure their intentions are pure and ethical.
-For example, if I want to know what the Democratic Party stands for, I would talk to the average Democrat; I would not talk to a Republican or Independent—especially an individual who strongly disagrees with Democrats.
+We must scrutinize secondary resources to ensure their intentions are pure and ethical.
+For example, if I want to know what the Democratic Party stands for, I would talk to the average Democrat; I wouldn’t necessarily talk to a Republican or Independent—especially an individual who strongly disagrees with Democrats.
 The same goes for any person or organization.
+Secondary resources still hold value but the point is to prioritize information that is as direct as possible.

-Even if you don’t like certain groups or individuals, your position or argument is stronger if you at least understand how they describe themselves first without anyone’s spin on it.
+Even if you don’t agree with certain groups or individuals, your position or argument is still stronger if you at least understand how they describe themselves first without anyone’s spin on it.

 3. Avoid resources with biased language